PavanMantripragada/CMSC756/src/HW3/README.md

   6. Enjoy!

   ### Arguments for Problem 4
-  1. --a - coordinates of point a.
+  1. --a  - coordinates of point a
-  2. --b - coordinates of point b.
+  2. --b  - coordinates of point b
-  3. --c - coordinates of point c.
+  3. --c  - coordinates of point c
-  4. --d - coordinates of point d.
+  4. --d  - coordinates of point d

   Sample run command:
   `python3 problem4.py --a 1.5 2.5 --b 1.5 3.5 --c 12 -1 --d 2 1e-6`